Star Wars Squadrons Customization Options Overview

 - Auxiliary (x2)

 The components are going to play a similar role to loadouts in first-person shooter games.
 Once you get a feel for what gameplay style you enjoy most, you can save your preferences into a loadout for multiplayer.
-EA is detailing the components of this game’s starship battle vehicles in two categories: active and passive.
+EA is starting to reveal the components of Star Wars: Squadrons battle vehicles in two categories: active and passive.
 Let’s dive into what each one looks like in-game.

 Active Components in Squadrons